bond-anton/BDSpace/README.md

 ## Installation

+Space depends on numpy and [Quaternions](https://github.com/bond-anton/Quaternions) packages only.
+It is compatible with Python 2 and Python 3.

-In the root directory of Space distribution run
+To install Space in the root directory of Space distribution run
 ```shell
 python setup.py install
 ```